 The training facilities will be open for training from Wednesday 31 August, the day the Paralympic Village opens, until Saturday 17 September.
-Teams will be pre-assigned training slots each day by Rio 2016 on a strict rotational basis based on the competition schedule.
-The schedule will be sent to teams in advance and will be available on Info+ for teams on arrival.
+The IF and Rio 2016 will assign team training slots on a strict rotational basis for the first days of training.